Rachealblessing/CAPSTONE-PROJECT-LITA/README.md

  8. Revenue: The revenue for the subscription
  9. Subscriptions duration: The period the subscriptions last for

+### Basic Statistics of Sales data
+---
+Total sales: 2 million
+Total number of transactions: 9921
+Number of product: 6

+### Basic Statistics of Customer data
+---
+Sum of revenue: 68 million
+Number of renewed subscription: 18612
+Number of cancelled subscription: 15175
+Total number of customers: 33787
+Number of subscription type: 3

 ### Data source
 ---
 The data sources for this analysis are '' sales data .csv'' and '' customers data .csv'', which can be gotten from online source like kaggle